Famous/famous/CONTRIBUTING.md

 ```
 The created `node_modules` folder will be ignored in your push by our `.gitignore` file.

-### Branch grouping tokens

-All pull requests submitted to Famo.us should occur on a new branch.
-For these
-branches, we at famous use a short token indicating the nature of the branch in
-question followed by a solidus (`/`) and a kebab-cased string describing the
-branch.
-We are using the following tokens:

-    bug   // bug fixes
-    wip   // work in progress
-    feat  // feature

-Bug fixes follow a [slightly different format](#bug-fixes).

 ### Bug fixes

 If you'd like to contribute a fix for a bug you've encountered, first read up on